taylo358/Python/README.md

 This folder contains Python coding exercises from my introduction to Python course at WGU.
+Each lab focuses on a specific concept, such as, branching, loops, functions, strings, lists and dictionaries, exceptions, modules, and files.